 Considering the optimizations for the ARM-based Apple M1, it will be hard to beat in terms of performance and energy efficiency.

 Also, Apple will launch more powerful processors in 2021 with larger Notebooks and a higher 12 Core count, with a TDP of 15 to 25 watts.

 However, Apple has its own software (Mac OS), and not everyone is kept on jumping the ship from Windows to the OSX.

-Also, the gaming community will stick with the Windows-based laptops no matter how fast are the new Macs.
+Also, the gaming community will stick with Windows-based laptops no matter how fast are the new Macs.

 AMD Ryzen 5000 Series Laptop Processors

 It is going to be the best choice for nearly everyone using Windows.

 For gaming and content creation, the 5000 H series of Ryzen processors will be incredible, with superb single-core and multi-core performance.